 Sheryl Warga is hard-pressed to think of a Sunday when Pastor Elliott hasn’t eaten at her family’s buffet in Hope Mills.
 But for a split second, she’s also hard-pressed to think of the pastor’s first name.
 “I just call him Dad,” she says with a laugh.
 (His name is Abe.)
 The pastor of Elliott Chapel Church in Fayetteville has been a regular at Grandsons since it opened in 2005, and is now part of an ever-extending family.
 “And he’s just one of many!”
 Sheryl says.

 As the name implies, Fred Chason’s Grandsons is a family place where customers quickly become regulars.
 Originally, it was simply Chason’s Barbecue, a restaurant that Fred Chason opened in nearby Lumber Bridge, known for its knockout blueberry crunch.
 Sheryl started working as a server in the mid-1990s and met Todd Warga, Chason’s actual grandson, who was a cook.
 The two eventually married, and a decade later, following Chason’s death and a fire in the original building, they opened their own spot as a tribute.
 “It was a dream for both of us,” Sheryl says.
 “We jumped in headfirst, and we’ve been going ever since.”

-Even at the restaurant’s additional locations — in Fayetteville, Smithfield, Rocky Mount, and Garner — fried chicken is a buffet favorite, with Chason’s mac ’n’ cheese recipe running a close second.
+Fried chicken is a buffet favorite, with Chason’s mac ’n’ cheese recipe running a close second.
 “We’ve truly been blessed,” she says.
 “We’re all about a family atmosphere.
 We want people to feel like they’re home.”

 5339 Marracco Drive